 Just like other viruses, it makes copies of itself and distributes it to your contacts.
 It can also modify the sender’s field, which is known as spoofing where the email appears to come from an authorized source, but in reality, it is coming from an anonymous sender.

 It can infect the computer just by previewing the infected mail i.e. without even downloading or executing the attachment.
 It has 3 variants; Klez.D, Klez.E, Klez.H.
 The virus is not completely dead yet, that’s why it is highly recommended to be careful what you are downloading from the internet and not to use old browser version and expired antivirus software.

 Image credit: zatz

-Sobig was a Trojan horse that infected millions of internet connected Microsoft Windows computers in August 2003.
-It had total 6 variants named Sobig.A, B, C, D, E and F. The last one i.e. Sobig.F was the most widespread worm among all variants.
+Sobig was a Trojan horse that infected millions of internet-connected Microsoft Windows computers in August 2003.
+It had a total of 6 variants named Sobig.A, B, C, D, E and F. The last one i.e. Sobig.F was the most widespread worm among all variants.

 The creator of the worm is unknown.
 Also, Microsoft announced that they will pay $250,000 for information leading to capture the worm’s creator.

 Estimated Damage costs (till now): $38 Billion